 All of the above information demonstrates that the proposed position and exercise limits for the VanEck Bitcoin Trust options are more than reasonable and appropriate.
-The trading volume, ADV, and outstanding shares of the VanEck Bitcoin Trust demonstrate that the trust is actively traded and widely held, and proposed position and exercise limits are well below those of other ETFs with similar market characteristics.
+The trading volume, ADV, and outstanding shares of the VanEck Bitcoin Trust demonstrate that these funds are actively traded and widely held, and proposed position and exercise limits are well below those of other ETFs with similar market characteristics.
 The proposed position and exercise limits are the lowest position and exercise limits available for equity options in the industry, are extremely conservative, and are more than appropriate given the VanEck Bitcoin Trust's market capitalization, ADV, and high number of outstanding shares.

 Today, the Exchange has an adequate surveillance program in place for options.
 Cboe intends to apply those same program procedures to options on the VanEck Bitcoin Trust that it applies to the Exchange's other options products.
 Cboe's market surveillance staff would have access to the surveillances conducted by Cboe BZX Exchange, Inc. With respect to the VanEck Bitcoin Trust and would review activity in the underlying VanEck Bitcoin Trust when conducting surveillances for market abuse or manipulation in the options on the VanEck Bitcoin Trust.
 Additionally, the Exchange is a member of the Intermarket Surveillance Group ("ISG") under the ISG Agreement.
 ISG members work together to coordinate surveillance and investigative information sharing in the stock, options, and futures markets.
-In addition to obtaining information from BZX, the Exchange would be able to obtain information regarding trading of shares of the VanEck Bitcoin Trust through ISG.
+In addition, Cboe has a Regulatory Services Agreement with the Financial Industry Regulatory Authority ("FINRA") for certain market surveillance, investigation and examinations functions.